Cass Farm Multiple Property Submission: 1870 - 1910

 The West Canfield Historic District, platted in 1871, was one of the first recorded subdivisions in the area.
 The district features large and expensive lots, and many prominent Detroiters settled on the block.
 A severe depression slowed development, but it picked up again in the late 1870s.
-The period from 1880-1895 brought a boom in the construction of elegant single-family and duplex homes in the Cass Farm area.
+The period from 1880 to 1895 brought a boom in the construction of elegant single-family and duplex homes in the Cass Farm area.
 The lots on Woodward were the most expensive and featured the most opulent homes; the lots immediately off the main street were soon filled with the homes of Detroit's upper class.
 School and religious buildings were also constructed in the area.

 As Detroit grew, the demand for apartment housing also grew; beginning in 1895, the construction in the Cass Farm area began to focus more on small apartment buildings.
 This was particularly true in the last portion of the district to be developed, the section south of Warren between Cass and Third.
 Here a number of small-scale apartment buildings were constructed around the turn of the 20th century.